pgoddijn/indoor-garden/README.md

 6. Liquid level controller for the water reservoir
 7. Growing lights (SMD5050 LED grow strips)

 The choice for the Arduino or ESP8266 depends on the ammount of moisture sensors you need to connect.
 Since the FC-28 is not quite accurate in digital mode (too basic), you want to read the sensor in analogue mode.
 An ESP8266 has a limited set of analogue connectors.
 If you want to connect more than 6 sensors, you might want to use the Arduino Mega as it has 12 analogue connectors.
-Oh, and if you want a simple system and WiFi from the start, the ESP8266 is the way to go
+Oh, and if you want a simple system and WiFi from the start, the ESP8266 is the way to go.

 Because right now I don't have any materials to work with, this README will be continued later on.
 Oh, and I bought a bonzai ficus tree.
 Let's hope the lights get here fast; those trees seem to die fast so this is a serious case of life or death...